truenas/documentation/content/SCALE/SCALEUIReference/Apps/AppsScreensSCALE.md

 {{< /expand >}}

 ### Refresh Catalog
 Opens a **Refreshing** counter that shows the status of the refresh operation.
-You can minimze the counter while the process continues.
+You can minimize the counter while the process continues.

 ### Delete Catalog
 Opens a confirmation dialog before deleting the catalog.
 The **Official** catalog **Delete** option is inactive.
 You cannot delete the official catalog.